-16.10 CUDA GPU Acceleration
+17.10 CUDA GPU Acceleration

-NAMD only uses the GPU for nonbonded force evaluation.
-Energy evaluation is done on the CPU.
-To benefit from GPU acceleration you should set outputEnergies to 100 or higher in the simulation config file.
-Some features are unavailable in CUDA builds, including alchemical free energy perturbation.
+Energy evaluation is slower than calculating forces alone, and the loss is much greater in CUDA-accelerated builds.
+Therefore you should set outputEnergies to 100 or higher in the simulation config file.
+Some features are unavailable in CUDA builds, including alchemical free energy perturbation and the Lowe-Andersen thermostat.